-Section 1031 of the Internal Revenue Code provides an exception from the general rule which requires that gain or loss be recognized on the sale or exchange of property.
+Section 1031 of the Internal Revenue Code provides an exception from the general rule which requires that gain or loss be recognized on the sale or exchange of the property.
 The exception is only from the current recognition of gain.
-When property is disposed of in a subsequent taxable transaction, gain (or loss) is recognized.
+When property is disposed of in a subsequent taxable transaction, gain (or loss) is required.

 Justification for this exception is based on Congress’ desire to avoid imposing a tax on theoretical gain where taxpayers continued their investment in like-kind property.
 Congress believed that the taxpayer’s economic interest would not be altered sufficiently to justify taxing them.

 To qualify for non-recognition treatment, these requirements must be met:

 - An exchange is required

 - Qualifying real or personal property must be exchanged

 - Property must be held for productive use in a trade or business or for investment purposes

 - The relinquished property must be like-kind with the replacement property.